afollestad/material-dialogs/README.md

 ```

 **Note that `inputMaxLengthRes(int, int)` takes a color resource ID for the second parameter, while
-`inputMaxLength(int, int)` takes a literal color integr for the second parameter.
+`inputMaxLength(int, int)` takes a literal color integer for the second parameter.
 You can use either one.**

 ---